tjschweitzer/FDS2PreUnity/README.md

 fds2ComplexGeom
 ----------------------
-Reads in FDS  input file and generates infomation for a 3-D mesh visulaized in Unity and a list of all tree locations,  tree stat s
+Reads in FDS  input file and generates information for a 3-D mesh visualized in Unity and a list of all tree locations,  tree stat s
-FDS terrain must be in a evenly distributed system
+FDS terrain must be in an evenly distributed system

 Command line example
 ```bash